elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Video introduction to Pronterface recommended by Modix instructions: https://www.youtube.com/watch?v=yj0R2RxSZco
   * [Troubleshooting - Z Motors Binding Up](troubleshooting-issues.md#z-motors-binding-up)
     * If the Z motors are struggling to raise or lower the bed, several steps should be revisited, including this one.
     * Check that there is nothing wrong in the firmware settings.
-Connect to Pronterface and send Modix the output log once connected, or send command M503
+Connect to Pronterface and send Modix the output log once connected or send command M503.
 <center>
 <table>
   <tr>